Cannabis Health & Safety

 Is second-hand smoke harmful?

-Second-hand smoke is harmful, but the relationship is mediated by several factors, including the amount of smoke, frequency of use, ventilation and more.
-Little is factually known about the effects of cannabis smoke on lung health.
-However, cannabis smoke irritates the throat and lungs, and contains chemicals and tar that are similar to tobacco smoke, which can raise risks for cancer, and lung disease. -
+Second-hand smoke is harmful, but the severity depends on many factors, including the amount of smoke, frequency of use, ventilation and more.
+Little is known about the effects of cannabis smoke on lung health.
+However, cannabis smoke irritates the throat and lungs, and contains chemicals and tar that are similar to tobacco smoke, which can increase your risk for cancer and lung disease.

 What should I do if I’ve consumed too much cannabis?